altairsix/eventsource/README.md

 leverage the capabilities of AWS to simplify the development and operational requirements for event sourcing projects.

+This library is still under development and changes to the core api are likely.

 Take advantage of the scalability, high availability, clustering, and strong security model you've come to know and love with AWS.